-Lucie Cure is a French/British mezzo-soprano, composer, performer and vocal coach, based in Copenhagen.
+Lucie Cure is a French/British mezzo-soprano, composer, performer, singing teacher, vocal workshop and choir facilitator, based in Copenhagen.

 Her artistic practice bridges classical singing and explorations of vocal expression, intertwining composition and performance to engage with the ecological and emotional urgencies of our time.
 Frequently performing outdoors, Lucie and her collaborators work in dialogue with audiences, sometimes inviting them to sing, and with landscapes, allowing each place to shape the music and its unfolding.
-Her compositions often give voice to the more-than-human through hybrid soundscapes and take many forms, sometimes centred on the voice alone, other times expanding into electronics, pre-recorded choir, field recordings, collective singing, chamber textures, drones, and both industrial and natural sounds.
+Her compositions often give voice to the more-than-human through hybrid soundscapes and take many forms, sometimes centred on the voice alone, other times expanding into collective singing, chamber orchestra, electronics, pre-recorded choir, field recordings, chamber textures, drones, and both industrial and natural sounds.

-Lucie has performed her compositions in a wide range of artistic contexts: Invoking Melpomene at Les Beaux-Arts de Paris, Undulations at Distortion, Plastic Mermaids at Soho House Copenhagen, And the Needle Was a Golden Key and Infinite Pollination by Cecilia Fiona at Chart Art Fair 2025 and Andersens Contemporary, We at Riverside Studios and Muse of Peaks with the Rothko Ensemble part of Treephonia at Ilex Studio in London.
-In close collaboration with and under the direction of Madeleine Kate McGowan, she co-composed and performed What is the Value of a Bird Song? and its variation Bird Opera, an adaptation of ten red-listed birds’ songs, performed across Metropolis Performing Landscapes, Sydhavn Theater, Thoravej29, BLOXHUB, Sct.
+Lucie has performed her music compositions in a wide range of artistic contexts: The Rites of Wreckage and Waste during the CAFxBiennale at Thorvaldsens Museum and KIN Festival, Invoking Melpomene at Les Beaux-Arts de Paris, Undulations at Distortion's opening, Plastic Mermaids at Soho House Copenhagen, And the Needle Was a Golden Key and Infinite Pollination by Cecilia Fiona at Chart Art Fair 2025 and Andersens Contemporary, We at Riverside Studios and Muse of Peaks with the Rothko Ensemble part of Treephonia together with duo Neo-Mythology at Ilex Studio in London.
+In close collaboration with and under the direction of Madeleine Kate McGowan, she composed and performed What is the Value of a Bird Song? and its variation Bird Opera, an adaptation of ten red-listed birds’ songs, performed across Metropolis Performing Landscapes Tour, Sydhavn Theater, Thoravej29, BLOXHUB, Sct.
 Hans Have, and the Danish Architecture Center.
-Lucie also co-created the artistic direction duo Neo-Mythology with Yoanna Bochowski, envisioning performances where mythological deities confront today’s climate crisis.
+Lucie also co-created the artistic direction duo Neo-Mythology with Yoanna Bochowski, envisioning hybrid opera performances where mythological deities confront today’s climate crisis.
 Together with Leïla Belangeon Bouaziz, she forms Lueurs Nocturnes, a musical duo at the intersection of concrete music, experimental noise, lyrical singing, and poetry.

 As a performer, Lucie appeared in Solastalgia, both its 48-hour immersive version at Sort/Hvid Theater and its large-scale landscape vocal piece at Sydhavnstippen (produced by Sort/Hvid and Metropolis), as well as in Book of Songs at the Helsingør Passage Festival and Metropolis Landscapes, all directed by Madeleine Kate McGowan.